choldgraf/textbook/_chapters/08/2/Classifying_by_One_Variable.md

 ---
-interact_link: notebooks/08/2/Classifying_by_One_Variable.ipynb
+interact_link: chapters/08/2/Classifying_by_One_Variable.ipynb
-title: '8.2 Classifying by One Variable'
+title: 'Classifying by One Variable'
-permalink: 'chapters/08/2/Classifying_by_One_Variable'
+permalink: '/chapters/08/2/Classifying_by_One_Variable'
-previouschapter:
+prev_page:
-  url: chapters/08/1/Applying_a_Function_to_a_Column
+  url: /chapters/08/1/Applying_a_Function_to_a_Column
-  title: '8.1 Applying Functions to Columns'
+  title: 'Applying Functions to Columns'
-nextchapter:
+next_page:
-  url: chapters/08/3/Cross-Classifying_by_More_than_One_Variable
+  url: /chapters/08/3/Cross-Classifying_by_More_than_One_Variable
-  title: '8.3 Cross-Classifying'
+  title: 'Cross-Classifying'
-redirect_from:
-  - 'chapters/08/2/classifying-by-one-variable'
+comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
+SEE FILES IN /NOTEBOOKS***"
 ---

 ### Classifying by One Variable